Federated Learning with Heterogeneous Differential Privacy: Federated Point Estimation

+Notice that if $\rho_{\text{np}} \to 0$ (homogeneous private clients) or $\rho_{\text{np}} \to 1$ (no private clients), the gap vanishes as expected.
+In other words, the benefit of \textsc{FedHDP} on the server side is only applicable in the case of heterogeneous differential privacy.
+It can be observed that if the number of clients is large ($N \to \infty$), the gap approaches $(1-\rho_{\text{np}})^2\gamma^2$ and $(1-\rho_{\text{np}})\gamma^2$ in \eqref{server_noise_fedavg} and \eqref{server_noise_dpfedavg}, respectively.
+Notice that having this constant gap is in contrast to $\sigma_{s,opt}^2$ vanishing as $N\to \infty$.
+This is expected since the noise in the observation itself decreases as the number of clients increases and, hence, having the non-private clients alone would be sufficient to (perfectly) learn the optimal global model.
+Finally, if the noise $\gamma^2$ added for the privacy is large $(\gamma^2 \to \infty)$, which corresponds to a small $\epsilon,$ then the gap with optimality grows unbounded.
+In contrast, in this case, $\sigma_{s,opt}^2$ remains bounded, again because the optimal aggregation strategy would be to discard the private clients and to only aggregate the non-private updates.

-Next, we restate Lemma \ref{personalized_local_estimate_fpe} and show its proof. \begin{lemma}[Local estimate optimality (Lemma \ref{personalized_local_estimate_fpe} restated)] Using Ditto combined with FeO2 with ratio $r^*$ in Lemma \ref{ratio_lemma}, FeO2 is Bayes optimal (i.e., $\theta_j$ converges to $\theta^*_j$ for each client $j \in [N]$) using the following values of the Ditto parameter for non-private and private clients, respectively, as follows
+Follows the local estimate optimality lemma and its proof. \begin{theorem}[Local estimate optimality] Assuming using \textsc{FedHDP} with ratio $r^*$ in Lemma \ref{ratio_lemma}, and using the values $\lambda_{\text{np}}^*$ for non-private clients and $\lambda_{\text{p}}^*$ for private clients stated below, \textsc{FedHDP} is Bayes optimal (i.e., $\theta_j$ converges to $\theta^*_j$ for each client $j \in [N]$)